mavericks065/octo-au-foundations/README.md

 - **[Shell Scripts 101](https://github.com/octo-technology-downunder/command-line-shell-scripts-lab)**: tame your terminal, basic commands, basics scripts (not  publically shared yet)

+#### Docker
+- **[Docker hands on](https://github.com/octo-technology-downunder/docker-lab)**: Let's discover Docker and what containers are...
+You'll learn how to run them, deal with networks, volumes and even use Docker-compose !

 #### AWS
 - **AWS basics**:
     - **[S3](https://github.com/octo-technology-downunder/aws-labs-s3)**: Working with buckets and objects, Console and CLI, Permissions, Versioning, Static website hosting